Trovemaster/TROVE/docs/source/kinetic.rst

 This will make sure that the correct expansion functions are used when computing KEO matrix elements.

-For more on the basic functions with examples see :doc:`basic_functions_example`.

 For more on the basic functions with examples see below.

 .. toctree::
    :glob:
    :maxdepth: 1
-   :caption: Basic functions feature of KEO
+   :caption: Examples for KEO Basic-functions feature

    basic_functions_example.rst